deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon16.png" alt="">

 Great!
 Everything seems to be in place.
-As is shown in the `mov rax,offset ntdll!NtContinue` instruction, this seems to be our `NtContinue` routine.
-As has been outlined in this blog post, the beginning of the `NtContinue` routine should call the address of the stack alignment and `CreateThread` shellcode.
+As is shown in the `mov rax,offset ntdll!NtContinue` instruction, we can see our `NtContinue` routine.
+The beginning of the `NtContinue` routine should call the address of the stack alignment and `CreateThread` shellcode, as mentioned earlier in this blog post.
 Let's see what the address `0x000001f027f20510` references, which is the memory address being called.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon17.png" alt="">